-Following a milestone birthday celebration, a mother’s visit to a gynecologist leads to the discovery of a mysterious illness that baffled her doctors
+Following a milestone birthday celebration, a mother’s visit to a gynecologist leads to a baffling diagnosis of peritoneal mesothelioma

-Since being diagnosed with mesothelioma in 2009, Jill Litton has noticed a recurring theme throughout her health care journey: confusion.
-But she has met that confusion with grace and faith as she continues in her decade-and-a-half fight against this rare cancer.
+Since being diagnosed with mesothelioma in 2009, Jill Litton has met the pain and confusion of her situation with grace and faith as she continues in her 16+ year fight against this rare cancer.

-“I don’t accept death,” says the West Virginia native, with genuine seriousness behind her soft laughter and calm voice.
+“I don’t accept death,” said the West Virginia native with seriousness behind her soft laughter and calm voice.
 “My family needs me, and I have to keep living my best so I can take care of them.”

-She attributes her survival to her unwavering faith in God’s plan for her life and her belief she would somehow manage to survive.
+She attributes her survival to her unwavering faith in God’s plan for her life and her belief that she would survive.

 Confusing Symptoms Lead to a Mesothelioma Diagnosis

-After celebrating her 50th birthday, Jill experienced a prolonged menstrual cycle that lasted several weeks rather than a few days.
+After celebrating her 50th birthday, Jill started to have some unexplained symptoms, such as a prolonged menstrual cycle that lasted weeks rather than a few days.

-Confiding in a handful of coworkers, the mother of two was assured that the symptoms she was experiencing were caused by “the change” — a euphemism referring to her transition into menopause.
-Besides some discomfort, she experienced few other symptoms.
+Confiding in a handful of coworkers, the mother of two was assured that the symptoms she was experiencing were caused by “the change,” a euphemism for menopause.
+She also experienced discomfort, but took the symptoms as a natural part of aging.

 “I didn’t even know what mesothelioma was.
 The medical staff didn’t know how to handle it, either.
 They kept saying that my test results were so unusual that they must be wrong.”

-The following days were hazy with questions and tests, resulting in a hysterectomy.
-Although her family’s medical history includes various cancers, mesothelioma was unfamiliar territory.
+The following days were hazy with questions and tests, which ultimately led to a complete hysterectomy.
+And while her family’s medical history included various cancers, mesothelioma was unfamiliar territory.
 “No one believed me,” she recalls.
-“Even when new tests confirmed that I have peritoneal mesothelioma, doctors were again confused.”
+“Even when new tests confirmed that I had peritoneal mesothelioma, doctors were again confused.”

-Many other survivors like Jill have shared how confusing or shocking their diagnosis was.
+Like Jill, many mesothelioma patients have felt confused or shocked by their diagnosis before settling into their new normal.
 Read their stories in our Free Mesothelioma Survivors Guide.

 Tracking Down Her Source of Asbestos Exposure

-The question of how Jill was exposed to asbestos — the only known cause of mesothelioma — confused all her doctors, nurses, and lab technicians.
+How Jill had been exposed to asbestos — the only known cause of mesothelioma — confused her doctors, nurses, and lab technicians.

-Since asbestos is durable and affordable — and because manufacturers of asbestos-containing products hid the dangers of the mineral for decades — it was frequently used in materials for constructing military equipment and buildings.
+Since asbestos was durable and affordable — and because manufacturers of asbestos-containing products hid its dangers for decades — it was frequently used in military bases, ships, equipment, and more.

-This continued exposure to asbestos put millions of innocent people at risk of developing mesothelioma.
-In fact, because the U.S. military relied on asbestos products for much of the 20th century, veterans now make up about 33% of all mesothelioma cases.
+Because the U.S. military relied on asbestos products for much of the 20th century, veterans now make up about 33% of all mesothelioma cases.
+Their families were also put at risk through secondhand exposure, just like in Jill’s case.

 Letting Go and Finding Peace

-Jill’s diagnosis was deeply heartbreaking for her mother, who blamed herself for the potential negligence that led to her daughter’s illness.
-Jill, however, doesn’t hold any of her family members responsible for her diagnosis.
+Jill’s diagnosis was heartbreaking for her mother, who blamed herself for her daughter’s illness.

-Despite what may have happened in her life that led to this diagnosis, Jill doesn’t hold any feelings of resentment or anger toward her loved ones.
+Despite what may have happened in her life that led to this diagnosis, Jill doesn’t hold feelings of resentment or anger.

 “I don’t feel bad about having mesothelioma.
 I have never felt sorry for myself.
 Worse things have happened to other people.
 This is something that I will never totally understand, and that’s okay.”

-Learn more about how survivors managed mesothelioma treatment in our Free Mesothelioma Survivors Guide.
+Learn more about how patients managed mesothelioma treatment and the emotional impacts of a diagnosis in our Free Mesothelioma Survivors Guide.

 Mesothelioma Survivors Guide